The Highways of North Carolina

 Around 1960, US 64 was removed from Westminster Drive and instead continued along I-40 west to today's Exit 133 Rock Barn Rd SR 1709.
 US 64 followed this southwest (turns into 7th Ave NE) to today's US 70 Conover.

-About 1963, US 64 was removed from I-40 from Conover to Statesville and was placed back through Statesville, eliminating US 64 Business, and using its 1944 routing.
+About 1963, US 64 was removed from I-40 from Conover to Statesville and was placed back on US 70 east of Conover and eliminating US 64 Business through Statesville, reverting to its its 1944 routing.

 1961 Official